 This solution is ideal because your shopping cart is hosted on BigCommerce which is completely separate from your main blog.

 In fact, all ecommerce transactions are conducted on BigCommerce’s servers behind the scenes.
 But from the perspective of the customer, they are shopping directly from your WordPress site.

 BigCommerce’s WordPress integration is the best of both worlds.
-You can run a WordPress blog on the same domain as your store and your blog won’t get bogged down by ecommerce transactions!
+You can run a WordPress blog on the same domain as your online store and your blog won’t get bogged down by ecommerce transactions!

 If there’s a single best reason to use BigCommerce, this is it!